Jennifer Lasimbang: Early career

 Before entering electoral politics, Lasimbang worked in community work and indigenous rights advocacy.
 According to her professional profile, she served as a consultant to UNICEF Malaysia (2014–2017) and as a consultant with the United Nations Development Programme (UNDP) in Bangkok (2008–2009).
 She was also involved with Sabah-based indigenous organisations, including PACOS Trust, TONIBUNG (Tobpinai Ningkokoton Koburuon Kampung), and JOAS (Jaringan Orang Asal SeMalaysia).

 Political career

 2018 state election

 At the 2018 Sabah state election held concurrently with Malaysia’s 14th general election, Lasimbang won the state seat of Moyog as a candidate of the Heritage Party (WARISAN).
 During her term, she was appointed Assistant Minister of Education and Innovation of Sabah, working under the then-minister Yusof Yacob.
 In this capacity, she was quoted in state media on education and schooling initiatives, including science and innovation outreach and school operations matters.

 Controversies

-While serving as an assemblywoman and assistant minister, Jennifer appeared in several public issues, including statements regarding the opening of schools to undocumented children and several episodes of heated discussions on social media regarding office management and allegedly leaked messages; the press media reported these matters as low-profile issues that received local attention.
+While serving as an assemblywoman and assistant minister, Jennifer appeared in several public issues, including statements regarding the opening of schools to undocumented children and several episodes of heated discussions on social media regarding office management and allegedly leaked messages; The press reported these matters as low-profile issues that received local attention.